kammitama5/kammitama5.github.io/_posts/2018-5-14-Monday-May-14th.md

 also check other students' resumes and help them apply for internships.
 That was sort of my life.
 I've never had time to watch a movie or anything like that (I still don't own a television), because I was just (and still am) working all the time.
 That's sort of been my life in the US.
 Finally, it's beginning to pay off.
   But it's been just a lot of work, so I'm proud of my work ethic.
+An artist friend of mine who has been successful once said that he was the worst in his class, but he told himself "Maybe I'm not the most talented, but I can work the hardest."
+I really relate to that.
+To me, work presents opportunity when the timing is right.

 ## GSoC
 - I had a great session with Gabe and Chris today, also.
 They are just stellar mentors; I hope I have the pleasure of having their